-&lt;sup>1 Art.
-XXI, Sec.
-2: "The Citizens Redistricting Commission shall be created ... in each year ending in the number zero...."
+&lt;sup>58 "The Citizens Redistricting Commission shall be created ... in each year ending in the number zero...."
+(Cal.
+Const., art.
+XXI, § 2).
 The random draw could take place in early January 2030, with the first eight members selecting the final six no later than February 15, exactly eighteen months before the map deadline.

-&lt;sup>2 The 2010 Commission held its first full meeting in January 2011, just over seven months prior to their map deadline.
+&lt;sup>59 The 2010 Commission held its first full meeting in January 2011, just over seven months prior to their map deadline.

-&lt;sup>3 The California Census 2020 Outreach and Communication Campaign Final Report (https://census.ca.gov/wp-content/uploads/sites/4/2021/05/California-Census-2020-Outreach-and-Communications-Campaign-Final-Report-5.11.2021.pdf) includes a recommendation that planning for the 2030 Census begin in 2024; it may be useful for the 2020 Commission to reach out to those responsible for that planning and perhaps advocate for a seat on the advisory committee.
+&lt;sup>60 The California Census 2020 Outreach and Communication Campaign Final Report (https://census.ca.gov/wp-content/uploads/sites/4/2021/05/California-Census-2020-Outreach-and-Communications-Campaign-Final-Report-5.11.2021.pdf) includes a recommendation that planning for the 2030 Census begin in 2024; it may be useful for the 2020 Commission to reach out to those responsible for that planning and perhaps advocate for a seat on the advisory committee.

-commitment required of new commissioners, particularly in the phase following the release of Census data.
-While it is possible and understandable that commissioners will have to step back from time to time during the earlier phases of the redistricting cycle, it is difficult for a commissioner to participate meaningfully in the mapping without dedicating themselves full time or more once the Census results are received by the Commission.
+As was the case with the 2010 CRC, the 2020 CRC also looks forward to engaging with the Office of the State Auditor on the recruitment of new commissioners.
+One key element of that effort will be to prepare materials that will give a clear picture of the time commitment required of new commissioners, particularly in the phase following the release of Census data.
+While it is possible and understandable that commissioners will have to step back from time to time during the earlier phases of the redistricting cycle, it is difficult for a commissioner to participate meaningfully in the mapping without dedicating themselves full time or more once the Census results are received by the CRC.
 The Applicant Review Panel could focus applicants' attention to the level of effort likely to be required and seek confirmation of their understanding of and commitment to that level of effort.

-At the end of the process, the 2020 Commission's maps were certified to the Secretary of State in the closing days of 2021, with the primary election scheduled just over five months later.
-While we are cognizant of the heavy burden that this placed on county election offices, which had to realign precinct boundaries to the new districts and manage the candidate nomination process beginning well in advance of the primary, consideration could be given to shifting the constitutional map deadline from 15 August back to 15 September (as it was initially stipulated in the 2008 initiative establishing the Citizens Redistricting Commission) or even 15 October.
-Doing so would allow community groups more time to analyze the Census data prior to the start of mapping, allow for more public input, reduce the Commission's sense of feeling rushed and lacking adequate time for reflection during the closing weeks of the process, and potentially allow for a second set of draft maps.
-There was also a sense among the 2020 commissioners that additional time would have been useful in the preparation of the report that cannot be finalized until the maps are finalized) and for quality control work on the final maps.
+At the end of the process, the 2020 CRC's maps were certified to the Secretary of State in the closing days of 2021, with the primary election scheduled just over five months later.
+While we are cognizant of the heavy burden that this placed on county election offices, which had to realign precinct boundaries to the new districts and manage the candidate nomination process beginning well in advance of the primary, consideration could be given to shifting the constitutional map deadline from 15 August back to 15 September (as it was initially stipulated in the 2008 initiative establishing the CRC) or even 15 October.
+Doing so would allow community groups more time to analyze the Census data prior to the start of mapping, allow for more public input, reduce the CRC's sense of feeling rushed and lacking adequate time for reflection during the closing weeks of the process, and potentially allow for a second set of draft maps.
+There was also a sense among the 2020 commissioners that additional time would have been useful in the preparation of the report accompanying the final maps (especially since there are significant elements of the report that cannot be finalized until the maps are finalized) and for quality control work on the final maps.